aniass/Plant-pathology/README.md

 ## General info
-The project concerns recognition diseases on apple leaves based on their photos by using Convolutional Neural Networks (CNN) algorithms.
+The project concerns recognition diseases on apple leaves based on their images by using Convolutional Neural Networks (CNN) algorithms.
 The analysis includes data analysis, data preparation and build model CNN with data augmentation to recognition of  leaves diseases.

 The dataset comes from Kaggle competition (Plant Pathology 2020 - FGVC7) and can be found [here](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/data).

+This project is based on recruitment task.

 ## Technologies